downson-lang/downson/SPECIFICATION.md

 where the link title (`key-alias`) is the actual alias, and the string `alias` (which is the link destination) must be present for parsing purposes.

-The key is set to be the string between the parentheses.
+The key is set to be the string between the dobule-quotes.

 One can also use an *ignore alias* to entirely skip the contents until the next same- or upper-level heading.
 The syntax of *ignore alias* is as follows: